mklabs/mincerize/readme.md

 $ mincer assets/javascript/app.js | mincer-sourcemap
 ```

-Not minify the content
+Not minify the content.
+This is particularly useful in dev environment, significantly faster.

 ```
 $ mincer-sourcemap file.js --nocompress
+$ mincer-sourcemap file.js --dev
 ```

-Generate with explicit sourcemap's filename (otherwise, it is guessed
+Generate with explicit sourcemap's filename (otherwise, it is guessed from
-from input)
+input)

 ```
 $ mincer-sourcemap file.js --source-map file.map